 By Annie Grayer, CNN

-The committee investigating the Capitol Hill insurrection on January 6, 2021, has added a previously unexpected public hearing for Tuesday afternoon, the committee announced Monday.
+The House select committee investigating the January 6, 2021, insurrection has scheduled its seventh hearing for July 12, the panel announced Tuesday.

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.